 When a two-hour delay is announced, continue to monitor school closing announcements.
-The delay could be changed to "school is closed."
+The delay could be changed to school being closed.
 As in past years this information will be made available to radio and television stations through a network system set up by the media.
-Notifications will also be sent out to families by email and/or text messages.
+Parents/Guardians listed within our database will also receive notification of school closings & delays because of weather or for emergencies.

-If you have any questions, please contact the Northwest School District Transportation Department at 825-4600 or the Business Services Office at 923-1000.
+Thank you for your cooperation and understanding.
+If you have any questions, please contact the Northwest School District Transportation Department at 513-825-4600 or the Business Services Office at 513-923-1000.